you don't need to understand this cell, it just downloads and opens a zip file from an URL

 pdv

-element that is a point of sale,address
+element that is a point of sale, - the

-attributes of the pdv
+attributes of thepdv

 Note that there are several price